© Crown copyright 2018

 - Detention closed reason: Bailed (Secretary of State) replaced the existing powers of Granted temporary admission/release from 15/01/2018, following the introduction of the new Immigration Bail in Schedule 10 of the Immigration Bill 2016.

-Returns from the UK, by type of return, year ending June 2015 to the year ending June 2018
+Returns from the UK, by type of return, year ending March 2015 to year ending March 2018

 |Year ending||Total enforced returns1||Total voluntary returns2||Total refused entry at port who subsequently departed|

 |Change: latest 12 months||-1,145||-||+474|